oracle/node-oracledb/doc/api.md

 If you open more than four connections, such as via increasing [`poolMax`](#proppoolpoolmax), you should increase the number of worker threads available to node-oracledb.
-The thread pool size should be at least equal to the maxiumum number of connections.
+The thread pool size should be at least equal to the maximum number of connections.
 If the application does database and non-database work concurrently, extra threads could also be required for optimal throughput.